rakshajag13/Canar/README.md

 ## 🆘 Support

 ### Common Issues

 1. **Database Connection**: Check DATABASE_URL and PostgreSQL service
 2. **Authentication Errors**: Verify JWT_SECRET and session configuration
 3. **Credit Deduction**: Ensure subscription is active and credits available
 4. **CORS Issues**: Configure CORS_ORIGIN for your domain

 ### Getting Help

-- Check the [Authentication Analysis](./AUTHENTICATION_ANALYSIS.md) for detailed explanations
+- Check the [Technical Implementation](./TECHNICAL_IMPLEMENTATION.md) for detailed explanations
 - Run the test suite to validate your setup
 - Review the API documentation for endpoint details
 - Check the logs for detailed error information